AlannaJW/assignment-5-predict-movie-profits-AlannaJW/README.md

 These rights include, without limitation, the right to sublicense the work."
 #### Resources

-I did not copy any code segments but used these sites to inform me of various methods to implement my goal, usually involving numpy arrays and skylearn.
+I did not copy any significant code segments but used these sites to inform me of various methods to implement my goal, usually involving numpy arrays and skylearn.
  * [How to Read and Write With CSV Files in Python?](https://www.analyticsvidhya.com/blog/2021/08/python-tutorial-working-with-csv-file-for-data-science/#h-steps-to-read-csv-files-in-python-using-csv-reader)
  * [How to import csv data file into scikit-learn?](https://stackoverflow.com/questions/11023411/how-to-import-csv-data-file-into-scikit-learn)